corda/corda-docs-portal/content/en/platform/corda/1.4/cenm/database-set-up.md

 * Oracle 11gR2 (Oracle JDBC 6)
 * Oracle 12cR2 (Oracle JDBC 8)

-The appropriate JDBC driver `.jar` file must be provided and its location should be specified in the service configuration.
+The appropriate JDBC driver JAR file must be provided and its location should be specified in the service configuration.

 {{< warning >}}
 H2 database should only be used for testing.
-The JDBC driver is shipped as part of the service `.jar` files and does not require an external JDBC driver.
+The JDBC driver is shipped as part of the service JAR files and does not require an external JDBC driver.
 It is not supported for use in production.
 {{< /warning >}}

 {{< note >}}